lvclark/MetaChar/README.md

 ## License

-This software is released under the GNU General Public Licence v3.
+This software is released under the GNU General Public License v3.
 In summary, you may use, modify, and distribute this software however you like, as long as it is distributed under the same license.
 This software comes with no warranty.